 Want to know all about the True Neutral (also called Neutral) alignment?
 You’re in the right place!
 This article explains the True Neutral character alignment, how to play it, and lists character examples.

-You’ll find True Neutral traits, insults they might dish out to enemies, background ideas, quotes they’d love, how True Neutral compares to other alignments, and loads more info too!
+You’ll find True Neutral traits, insults they might dish out, background ideas, quotes they’d love, how True Neutral compares to other alignments, and loads more info too!
 Get to know the True Neutral alignment.

 True Neutral definition